 Upon acceptance of the agreement we can then start the confirming of and ordering of your products, and put your project, as well as the resources required to complete it, into our master production schedule.

-At KRB we have a defined and organized a process for completing the renovations at your home.
-As part of this process, there will be several meetings which you will be required to attend and participate.
+At KRB we have a defined and organized process for completing the renovations at your home.
+As part of this process, there will be several meetings which you will be required to attend and participate in.
 These will be scheduled in advance so all parties can be sure to be present, involved and remain informed throughout the process.